eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/assert.md

 ### Execution

-The condition (or conditions) in the `assert` statement are evaluated in the order the occur.
+The condition (or conditions) in the `assert` statement are evaluated in the order they occur.
 If they are all satisfied, then execution continues with the statement immediately following the `assert`.
 Otherwise, an [`AssertionException`](#{site.urls.apidoc_current}/AssertionException.type.html) is thrown with information about the condition that was violated.